-In summary, the benefits and value in family and individual preparedness are, saving lives, providing more control over the emergency, and enabling you to more easily sort out complex issues in an emergency.
+In summary, the benefits and value in individual and family preparedness are, saving lives, providing more control over the emergency, and enabling you to more easily sort out complex issues in an emergency.
 Preparedness helps you achieve your response priorities.